 HARICA's online certificate repository offers a web-based certificate search engine, supporting queries that contain the serial number or a part of the Distinguished Name of the certificate.
 The search results include the certificate's information and an indication on whether the certificate is valid or if it has been revoked.
 The Certificate Repository must display all certificates issued / revoked.
-This certificate repository is available from HARICA's main web site https://www.harica.gr.
+This certificate repository is available at https://repo.harica.gr.